atdepo/Crypto-Analizer/README.md

 A Python based Web-scraper used for getting price of selected crypto from coinbase.com

-A spring backend is in development for elaborating and storing the data
+A spring backend is in development for elaborate and store the result